- Analysing a roller coaster ride

-The picture to the right shows that a graph of this equation.
+The picture to the right shows a graph of equation (7).
 Notice that the time t does indeed have a minimum at some value of x.
 Fermat's Principle states that the path that the light ray actually takes will be the one with this value of x.

-To find the minimum we take the derivative:
+To find the minimum we take the derivative of equation (7):

 and set it to zero:

 Then we recognize that the blue expression is sin(θ1) and the red expression is sin(θ2), so we have Snell's Law.

 Johann Bernoulli solved the Brachistochrone Problem by making an analogy between the curve followed by the roller coaster and the path followed by a light ray.
 The shortest time curve for the roller coaster (the brachistochrone) is analogous to the path followed by a light ray obeying Fermat's Principle.